KristijanIvancic/Rebel-Sum/welcome_to_my_mathematical_redemption.md

 I left my math intuition behind and I regret it deeply.
 I wasted so much time and _potential_!
 Thankfully, I don't need the University anymore.
 All the resources I could ever need are available online.
 And I am determined to redeem myself as a mathematician.

 So, I'm going to pretend to go through an undergrad degree in pure math.
 I want to think like a mathematician.
 I'll read books, watch courses and solve problems.
 As I go through this journey, I'm gonna take you along.
-You get to watch me be stupid and learn pure math from scratch!

-If you've ever read [Wait But Why](https://waitbutwhy.com/), that's the aesthetic I'm going for.
+If you've ever read [Wait But Why](https://waitbutwhy.com/), that's the aesthetic I'm aiming for.
 I wanna be the Tim Urban of math.

 ## But Why, You Nerd?